 Adolescent drug use occurs in the context of risk and protective factors that need to be targeted in a multidimensional way in treatment.
 Risk factors for AOD use can be grouped into individual, family, peer, school, neighbourhood/community and societal influences (National Institute on Drug Abuse, 2014).
 Risk factors at the individual level include early behavioural problems, difficulties at school, associations with drug-using peers, and early onset of AOD use.
 Risk factors within the family include a family history of AOD use problems, family conflict, childhood maltreatment, poor early attachment and poor parent-child relationships.
-Risk factors within the young person's community include normalisation and acceptance of AOD use, availability of substances and the stressors associated with lower socio-economic status (Felitti et al., 1998).
+Risk factors within the stressors associated with lower socio-economic status (Felitti et al., 1998).